docmunch/antemodulum/README.md

 Dealing with strings in Haskell can be difficult.
 This package does not try to solve that problem, but it does try to help.

-* Use `TextS`, `TextL`, `ByteStringS`, `ByteStringL` in your code to be clear about whether your type is strict or lazy.
-These type synonyms are exported from `Antemodulum`.
+* Use `Text`, `TextL`, `ByteString`, `ByteStringL` in your code to be clear about whether your type is strict (no suffix) or lazy (an `L` suffix) and to avoid having to use qualified names .
+These types are exported from `Antemodulum`.
 * Use the `mono-traversable` type classes for many of the functions that are common among the string types.
 * If you need to use specialized functions, import one of the included modules qualified, e.g. `import qualified Antemodulum.Text.Strict as TS`.
-Note that you can still use the above unqualified type synonyms (e.g. `TextS` and not `TS.TextS`) after the qualified import.
+Note that you can still use the above unqualified types (e.g. `Text` instead of `TS.Text`) after the qualified import.
+In case you later remove the qualified import, you won't have to revert the type names.

 Since this package uses `classy-prelude` (and thus `mono-traversable`) to cover significant shared portions of functionality with type classes, you may find it